thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 ### Create the Cooking Activity

-Inside the `/Activities` folder, create a new file called `CookingActivity.cs`.
+Create an `Activities` folder inside the PizzaWorkflow folder.
+Inside this `/Activities` folder, create a new file called `CookingActivity.cs`.
 Copy and paste the following content:

 ```csharp
 using Dapr.Client;